-- 1. Kneading of soil
+- 1. Kneading the clay

-The first step is to extract finer clay from the clay that has been collected.
-The finest selected clay is kneaded thoroughly until it reaches a muddy liquid state.
+The first step is to extract the finer bits of clay from the collected clay.
+The selected clay is kneaded thoroughly until it reaches a muddy liquid state.

-- 3. Finishing of each part
+- 3. Completing each part

 - 4. Assembly